-Easy Gradient Shawl Crochet Along
+Easy Gradient Shawl Crochet Pattern

 There is something so satisfying about watching a gradient yarn slowly shift from one shade into the next, and this Easy Gradient Shawl Crochet Along is the perfect project to enjoy that beautiful colour change one section at a time.